lzylucy/HOISTFormer/README.md

 The output folder with segmentation and tracking visualizations will be stored in `./output_results/`.

-## Related projects for visual analysis of human hands:
+# Related projects for visual analysis of human hands

 [Hand Generation in Diffusion Models](https://supreethn.github.io/research/handiffuser/index.html) (CVPR 2024)